hishambhatti/cbf-rl-environment/README.md

 | 4A / 1O | 28.7 | 24.0 | **57.8** | 17.7 |
 | 5A / 0O | 41.4 | 25.7 | **60.6** | 6.0 |

-**Patterns:** CBF and Reward Only improve sharply as obstacles increase (5A/0O is worst, 1A/4O is best — 6% → 96% for CBF).
-Naive stays flat at 30–57% with little structure.
-Filter Only is more stable (58–87%) but does not reach CBF peaks at 1A/4O.
-CBF at 5A/0O and 4A/1O is dominated by timeouts (~33–38%), not obstacles.

 ### Control noise (1A / 4O, dynamic)

 <p align="center">